Multi-touch: 2000–present

 In 2008, the Diamondtouch became a commercial product and is also based on capacitance, but able to differentiate between multiple simultaneous users or rather, the chairs in which each user is seated or the floorpad on which the user is standing.
 In 2007, NORTD labs open source system offered its CUBIT (multi-touch).

+In 2009, Android 2.0 has added support for multi-touch.
+Also, in 2009, Windows 7 and Windows Mobile 6.5 has added support for multi-touch.

 Small-scale touch devices rapidly became commonplace in 2008.
 The number of touch screen telephones was expected to increase from 200,000 shipped in 2006 to 21 million in 2012.

 In May 2015, Apple was granted a patent for a "fusion keyboard", which turns individual physical keys into multi-touch buttons.